When, Why, and How to Follow Up after Submitting a Resume and Finishing a Job Interview (with Scripts)

 Many candidates view preparing a strong job application and submitting it online as the final step of the process.
 They have put time into the application, and now they wait for a response.
 If they do not hear back from the employer, they may often choose to remain in the dark about what is going on in the company.
+You need to know how to follow up on a job application and do it regularly.

-Instead, consider the submission of a job application as a starting point.
+Consider the submission of a job application as a starting point.
 You’ve joined a pool of 100-300 applicants.
 What are your next steps?
 In this article, three career professionals share suggestions on following up to get an interview, build relationships, and thank the employer after the interview.

 First, the basics about following up: